 pet's cancer condition, please visit the "Locate a veterinary oncologist" section.

 Are there any clinical trials investigating new treatments for nasal cavity tumors in dogs?

-There are several available clinical trials investigating new treatments for nasal cancer in dogs.
-To learn more about these
+There is currently only one available clinical trial investigating a new treatment for nasal cancer in dogs.
+To learn more

 Additionally, there are several clinical trials available for cats and dogs with any tumor type for which your pet may qualify.